tandraschko/jsfbench/README.md

 The JMeter config is preconfigured for 100 threads and 200 loops.

 Its also quite interessting compared to another case (http://tandraschko.blogspot.com/2019/03/way-to-myfaces-30.html), where the results of Mojarra 2.3 and MyFaces 2.3 were almost the same and MyFaces 3.0 was ~15% faster as both Mojarra 2.3 and MyFaces 2.3.
+The big difference is that this benchmark simulates a real-world application with Hibernate and a bit business logic.

 NOTE:
 MyFaces and Mojarra are both configured for better performance.
 It does not test stateless view or MyFaces ViewPooling.
 There should not be a big difference.